linearblade/m7BootStrap/docs/usage/GLOSSARY.md

 Often used for initialization logic.

 ---
+## **Unload**

+The process of removing a package from the bootstrapper’s internal registries, clearing its modules and asset references from memory.
+Does not necessarily remove already-mounted elements from the runtime environment.

+---

 ## **Unmount**

-The process of removing a package’s assets/modules from the runtime environment.
+The process of removing a package’s assets/modules from the active runtime environment.
-Can optionally clear related caches and registry entries.
+May also trigger cleanup of associated caches, DOM elements, or event bindings.
+Does not necessarily unload the package from the bootstrapper.

 ---